Our legislative functions

 - sections 474.35 and 474.36 of the Criminal Code Act 1995.

 In June 2021 the Australian Government enacted new legislation, the Online Safety Act 2021 (Cth), which gives the eSafety Commissioner improved powers to help protect all Australians from the most serious forms of online harm.
-Significant work needs to done to implement the new Act which will take effect in January 2022.
+Significant work needs to done to implement the new Act which will take effect on 23 January 2022.
 Meanwhile, eSafety will continue to provide citizen-focused services and support.

 The key changes are: